 A Grand Experience released on DVD

 A Grand Experience was filmed during 2012 as part of the 'Percent for Arts' scheme in Offaly, made by Mixed Bag Media.
 It follows the journey of three artists travelling by barge from Shannonharbour to Edenderry and their response to the landscape and experience.
 Following the success of the RTE screening of A Grand Experience, which reached an audience of 565,000 viewers nationally, the film made by Mixed Bag Media and commissioned by Offaly County Council has now been released on DVD.
-The film which features writer Eugene O’Brien, musician Wayne Brennan and photographer Veronica Nicholson aboard the 68M barge crossing Offaly, captured many peoples' attention and is available in the Offaly Library Service; Offaly History at Bury Quay or it can be purchased for €13.00 from www.mixedbagmedia.com
+The film which features writer Eugene O’Brien, musician Wayne Brennan and photographer Veronica Nicholson aboard the 68M barge crossing Offaly, captured many peoples' attention and is available from the Offaly Library Service; Offaly History at Bury Quay or it can be purchased for €13.00 from www.mixedbagmedia.com